juanpc2018/LG-34GP63A-evaluation/README.md

 consumes 23 watts from AC wall.</br>
 Original AC adapter has a 0.65 PFC</br>

+problem #1. with FullHD Blu-Ray movies, using external FullHD BD player is that are displayed at Original input Aspect Ratio </br>
+without 4K Scaler, Blu-Ray FullHD movies look small / there is a large black unused area around the image. </br>

+monitor only has 2 options: Wide "fit horizontal, Not vertical" = useless setting, & Original 1:1 pixel. </br>
+most movies are 2.40:1 Aspect Ratio "CinemaScope" perfect for the monitor 2.39:1 ratio, </br>
+but monitor does Not allow to Scale-Up Wide & Vertical at fixed ratio. </br>

+Unknown if 4K UHD blu-ray players have a smart Scaler, </br>
+Micomsoft XPC-4, Kramer VP-728 are FullHD Scalers, does Not work for this. </br>

+Another problem is that some movies like Batman The Dark Night, has some scenes recorded with IMAX 1.77:1 Ratio, </br>
+Requires a 4K Scaler smart enough to switch Ratios in Real time with look-ahead, </br>
+having a Fixed Scale-Up Ratio will crop a large area of the IMAX 1.77:1 scenes. </br>

+To play Blu-Ray Movies, a PC BD-Drive would be better vs. stand alone FullHD Blu-Ray players </br>
+VLC player allows to change Crop & Aspect Ratio. </br>

 -----------</br>
 Recomended Settings:</br>
 Gamer 1 | 2</br>